Bharat Ane Nenu: Plot

-One day, Ramana and other youths come from Kakinada to meet Bharath.
-They cry out that their MLA, Rajendran from Bharat's party, was unhelpful and corrupt.
-Now a by-election has been scheduled, his son Raghu is contesting in it.
-Since Rajendran was brother of MP Damodaran, a senior leader in Bharath's party, the party has given seat to Raghu. the villagers are terribly upset as the ruling party's candidate is sure to win and hence have come to Bharath.
-Bharath tells Ramana to run against him as an independent candidate, and puts all state machinery to neutral position.
-Damu's henchmen kill many villagers in return, so Bharath sends undercover police officers to protect Ramana.
-Damu's police officers attempt to murder Ramana at his cinema hall, but Bharath arrives in time.
-Damu proclaims that Bharath is only powerful due to his bodyguards.
-After Bharath alone defeats his henchmen, Damu retreats.
-Bharath soon decides local governance must be instated, which succeeds despite the assembly's disapproval.
-However, Varadarajulu exposes Bharath's relationship with Vasumathi, causing a scandal and accusations of nepotism since she now works with him.
+One day, Ramana and other youths from Kakinada visit Bharath, who accuses their MLA, Damu, of corruption.
+A by-election is scheduled, and Raghu, Damu's son, is contesting.
+The villagers are upset, and Bharath instructs Ramana to run as an independent candidate.
+Damu's henchmen kill many villagers, and Bharath sends undercover police to protect Ramana.
+Damu's police officers attempt to murder Ramana at his cinema theatre, but Bharath arrives in time.
+After Bharath defeats his henchmen, Damu retreats.
+Bharath decides to establish local governance, which succeeds despite the assembly's disapproval.
+However, Varadarajulu exposes Bharath's relationship with Vasumathi, leading to a scandal and accusations of nepotism.
 Bharath resigns, Varadarajulu becomes Chief Minister, and Vasumathi and her father move to their native village.

-Bharath arranges a press meet, where he attacks their sensationalism.
-The common people start to visit their MLAs and ask for Bharath to be reinstated as their Chief Minister again.
-Afterwards, his friend, ACP Krishna IPS, tells him that they have found a journalist named Mitra hiding in Brahmapur in the neighbouring state of Odisha.
-Bharath, along with his Security Officer Mukhtar, go there and learn that the journalist met with Raghava Rao before his death and proved Varadarajulu's corruption to him.
-At the same time, the ruling party's executive committee asks Varadarajulu to resign and bring back Bharath as CM.
-This irritates Varadarajulu and he plans to kill Bharat.
-As Bharath leaves the journalist's house, Mukthar gets shot in an ambush.
-Bharat takes him to a hospital and spots Varadarajulu's henchmen, so they escape again.
-Bharath eventually fights them in an abandoned area.
-As an army of goons shows up, the villagers arrive to protect him.
+Bharath organises a press meet to criticise their sensationalism.
+The public visits their MLAs and calls for Bharath's reinstatement as Chief Minister.
+ACP Krishna IPS informs Bharath of a journalist named Mitra Brahmapur, Odisha.
+Bharath, along with his Security Officer Mukhtar, goes there and learn that the journalist met with Raghava Rao before his death and proved Varadarajulu's corruption to him.
+The ruling party's executive committee requests that Varadarajulu resign and reinstate Bharath as CM.
+Varadarajulu plans to kill Bharath, and Mukthar is shot in an ambush.
+Bharath and Mukthar escape, and they encounter Varadarajulu's henchmen.
+Bharath fights them in an abandoned area, and villagers arrive to protect him.
 They follow Bharath to Varadarajulu's office, where they face off.

-Varadarajulu reveals that he tampered with Raghava Rao's medicines to slowly paralyze and kill him because Raghava started doubting on him since found out about Varadarajulu's corruption.
-Bharath gives 24 hours window for Varadarajulu to admit his crimes to the public and surrender.
-After he leaves, Varadarajulu commits suicide.
-The Legislature is dissolved, and Bharath's side wins in the election by Land-slide.
-All corrupt politicians from both sides are arrested, and Bharath takes office back as Chief Minister.
-The film ends with Bharath going with his family to Vasumathi's village residence, to propose marriage to her.
+Varadarajulu confesses to tampering with Raghava Rao's medicines to slowly paralyse and kill him due to Raghava's doubts about his corruption.
+Bharath gives Varadarajulu 24 hours to admit his crimes to the public and surrender.
+After leaving, Varadarajulu commits suicide.
+The Legislature is dissolved, and Bharath wins the election.
+All corrupt politicians are arrested, and Bharath returns as Chief Minister.
+The film ends with Bharath proposing marriage to Vasumathi.